 name: my_endpoint

-AWS publishes managed prefix lists for services like S3, automatically updating as service IP ranges change.
+AWS publishes prefix lists for its services, providing stable references that update automatically as IP ranges change.

 import * as pulumi from "@pulumi/pulumi";